 We compete with other companies in our industry and other technology companies in the San Francisco Bay Area to attract and retain a skilled management team.
-To meet this challenge, we have embraced a compensation philosophy of offering our Named Executive Officers a competitive total compensation program, which we view as the sum of base salary, cash performance-based incentives, equity compensation and employee benefits, each of which recognizes and rewards individual performance and contributions to our success, allowing us to attract, retain, and motivate talented executives with the skills and abilities needed to drive our desired business results.
+To attract and retain qualified executive candidates, our compensation committee recognizes that it needs to develop competitive compensation packagesTo meet this challenge, we have embraced a compensation philosophy of offering our Named Executive Officers a competitive total compensation program, which we view as the sum of base salary, cash performance-based incentives, equity compensation and employee benefits, each of which recognizes and rewards individual performance and contributions to our success, allowing us to attract, retain, and motivate talented executives with the skills and abilities needed to drive our desired business results.
 The specific objectives of our executive compensation program are to:

-- · reward the successful achievement of our financial growth objectives; - drive the development of a successful and profitable business; - attract, motivate, reward, and retain highly qualified executives who are important to our success; - recognize strong performers by offering performance-based cash incentive compensation and equity awards that have the potential to reward individual achievement as well as contributions to our overall success; and - create value for our stockholders.
+- · reward the successful achievement of our financial growth objectives; - drive the development of a successful and profitable business; - attract, motivate, reward, and retain highly qualified executives who are important to our success; - recognize strong performers by offering cash performance-based incentive compensation and equity awards that have the potential to reward individual achievement as well as contributions to our overall success; and - · create value for our stockholders.